sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 [here](https://github.com/sontek/aws-terraform-github-actions)

 # Repairing the bootstrap
-With apply-before-merge we need to implement our how github actions rather than utilizing the terraform cloud webhooks.
+With apply-before-merge we need to implement it in github actions rather than utilizing the terraform cloud webhooks.
 So lets drop the VCS repo and usage of the webhook from our github repository.
 Basically anything that references `github_oauth_client` can be removed because we will no longer be using OAuth